magnusodman/CarND-MPC-Project/Report.md

 The model
 ---------

-I used the state, actuators and update equations that were presented in the lesson.
+I used the state, actuators and update equations that were presented in the lesson with an exception for psi where the sign for the second component is inverted as the simulator defines as positive delta as clockwise rotation.

 States:
  1. x - x location in vehicle coordinates = 0